dogaegeozden/StatisticsCalculatorApp/README.md

 ## Introduction

-This is a statistics calculator where you can calculate the mean, median, mode, range, variance and standard deviation in an array.
+This is a statistics calculator where you can calculate the mean, median, mode, range, variance and standard deviation of an array.

 ## Features